 - You can also show your support by purchasing a Friends Book Bag for $10.
 These are available at the library circulation desks.

 - You can also support the library by sponsoring a major library event.

 - Check out our new Facebook page.

 How Do I Join?

 It's easy!
 Just print and fill out the membership application.
 Applications with envelopes are also available at the circulation desks at both libraries.
 Mail the completed form to the address below with your dues payment or return it in person to either McKinney library.
-You can also join online through Network for Good.
-The minimum online donation is $10.

 |Membership Level||Membership Dues|